Gassandrid/ewan.my/content/Notes/Computing and Complexity/Class Notes/Day 3 - DFAs continued and Chomsky Hierarchy.md

 M_{DFA} = \left( Q, \sum, \delta, q_{0}, F\right)
 $$

-We define each of the variables in the [[Day 2#Deterministic Finite Automata Continued|DFA Definition]].
+We define each of the variables in the [[Day 2 - Deterministic Finite Automata#Deterministic Finite Automata Continued|DFA Definition]].

 Today we will re-examine equivalent representations: